Eric Hosmer Player Props: Cubs vs. Reds

-Eric Hosmer -- 3-for-5 with a double and two RBI in his most recent game -- will be in action for the Chicago Cubs versus the Cincinnati Reds, with Luis Cessa on the hill, on April 4 at 6:40 PM ET.
+On Wednesday, Eric Hosmer (on the back of going 2-for-5 with a double and two RBI) and the Chicago Cubs face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
+First pitch is at 12:35 PM ET.

 Eric Hosmer Game Info & Props vs. the Reds